This section details how to set up custom binning of the full detector images and save the output to an hdf5 file.

 The configuration consists of the following main sections (see example below too):

 • Filter definition: Default filter name is filter1.
 Any other filter name will lead to the creation of separate cube files ending with _filtername.
-This can be useful in case where an external field is applied on certain shots for example.
+This can be useful in case where an external field is applied on certain shots, or separate data based on an event code marker for example.

 • Laser on/off: If True will create _on and _off cubed file.